-When you file for Chapter 13 bankruptcy, you don't normally receive a discharge until you complete your repayment plan.
-But a Chapter 13 plan typically lasts three to five years.
-If you experience a significant change in your circumstances during bankruptcy that prevents you from being able to pay off your plan, you may be able to ask the court for a hardship discharge.
-Read on to learn more about the hardship discharge in Chapter 13 bankruptcy.
+When you file for Chapter 13 bankruptcy, you don't usually receive a discharge until you complete your repayment plan.
+But a Chapter 13 plan typically lasts three to five years, so it's not uncommon to experience a significant change in financial circumstances.
+If you can't continue to make your payments, you can ask the court for a hardship discharge.
+Read on to learn more.

-A hardship discharge is essentially a discharge the court grants you before you complete all of the required payments under your Chapter 13 repayment plan.
-In order to receive a hardship discharge, you must file a motion with the court and satisfy all three of the following conditions:
+A hardship discharge is a discharge the court grants you before you complete all of the required payments under your Chapter 13 repayment plan.
+To receive a hardship discharge, you must file a motion with the bankruptcy court and satisfy all three of the following conditions:

 To qualify for a hardship discharge, the change in your circumstances must not be your fault.
-In addition, you must typically show that there is a serious and permanent reason or condition that prevents you from being able to complete your plan (such as a permanent medical condition that arose after filing your case).
+Also, you must typically show that a serious and permanent reason or condition prevents you from completing your plan, such as a life-changing medical condition that arose after filing your case.
 Temporarily losing your job or experiencing a decrease in income is not sufficient.
 In that situation, you might want to consider converting your case to Chapter 7.

 Before you can receive a hardship discharge, you must show the court that your Chapter 13 plan has already paid your unsecured creditors—those debts that aren't secured by collateral—as much money as they would have received in Chapter 7 bankruptcy.

 The amount of money your unsecured creditors would have received in Chapter 7 bankruptcy depends on the amount of nonexempt property you own.
 Nonexempt property gets sold in Chapter 7.
 By contrast, you pay your creditors for nonexempt property as part of your Chapter 13 repayment plan—which is why you get to keep it.